Every Upcoming Movie and TV Show in the Marvel Cinematic Universe

 Doctor Strange 2

 There’s been no official Doctor Strange 2 announcement from Marvel, but screenwriter C. Robert Cargill and director Scott Derrickson revealed that they have the concept and chosen villain — which Time reported would likely be Nightmare, the ruler of the Dream dimension — ready for a sequel.
-The film would likely hinge on star Benedict Cumberbatch’s shooting schedule and probably fill one of the November release dates.
+The film would likely hinge on star Benedict Cumberbatch’s shooting schedule.

 Black Panther 2